Transitive dependency: Computer programs

 Dependencies and transitive dependencies can be resolved at different times, depending on how the computer program is assembled and/or executed: e.g. a compiler can have a link phase where the dependencies are resolved.
 Sometimes the build system even allows management of the transitive dependencies.

 Similarly, when a computer uses services, a computer program can depend on a service that should be started before to execute the program.

 A transitive dependency in such case is any other service that the service we depend directly on depends on, e.g. a web browser depends on a Domain Name Resolution service to convert a web URL in an IP address; the DNS will depend on a networking service to access a remote name server.

 The Linux boot system systemd is based on a set of configurations that declare the dependencies of the modules to be started: at boot time systemd analyzes all the transitive dependencies to decide the execution order of each module to start.

-Database Management Systems
+Database management systems

-Let A, B, and C designate three distinct (but not necessarily disjoint) sets of attributes of a relation.
-Suppose all three of the following conditions hold:
+Suppose entities A, B, and C exist such that the following statements hold: